 Built by TJ Holowaychuk, Express.js is a flexible and minimal Node.js application framework specifically designed for building single-page, multi-page, and hybrid applications that provide a robust set of features for web and mobile applications.

 The framework has the advantage of continuous updates and reforms of all the core features.
 It is a minimalist framework that is used to build several mobile applications and APIs.

-It is a platform for building applications using Node.js with any frontend framework like Angular, React, or even Blaze, which is the Meteor frontend framework.
-The database its uses is MongoDB by default.
+It is a platform for building applications using Node.js with any frontend framework like Angular, React, or even Blaze, which is the Meteor front-end framework.
+The database it uses is MongoDB by default.